-572 ADVANCED INORGANIC CHEMISTRY 3 credits Prerequisite: 304 or 314.
+572 ADVANCED INORGANIC CHEMISTRY

+Prerequisite: 304 or 314.
 Concepts of atomic structure integrated in systematic classification of elements.
 Periodic table.
 Chemistry of the representative elements.
 Transition elements including coordination compounds, organometallics and metal carbonyls.

-590 WORKSHOP IN CHEMISTRY (May be repeated) Group studies of special topics in chemistry.
+WORKSHOP IN CHEMISTRY 590

+1-3 credits (May be repeated) Group studies of special topics in chemistry.
 May not be used to meet undergraduate or graduate major requirements in chemistry.